- Programs & Services

 By working with CRLT, GTCs have a unique opportunity to help advance teaching and learning across the university while continuing their own development as teachers.
 All GTCs receive training in consulting techniques from CRLT, including how to conduct classroom observations and midterm student feedback sessions.
-Additionally, GTCs meet weekly or bi-weekly at CRLT as members of a teaching circle.
+Additionally, GTCs meet monthly or bi-monthly at CRLT as members of a teaching circle.
 These meetings are used to discuss consulting case studies, to foster inclusive teaching practices, and to learn new pedagogic techniques.

 “Working in the GTC program was one of the highlights of my experiences here in Michigan, and I'll be taking a lot of what I've learned with me to [my faculty job].” -Brad Damaré, GTC, 2006-8